 IRS Form 941 Instructions

 Form 941 is an employer’s quarterly tax form that is filed by employers to report federal income tax withholdings from employees.
-The calculation of these taxes and filing of this return can be quite confusing.
-You can take a look at these line-by-line instructions, to get a better understanding of how to file your
+The calculation of these taxes while filing your return can be quite confusing.
+You can take a look at these line-by-line Form 941 instructions, to get a better understanding of how to fill out Form 941.

 Name: Enter the business name associated with the EIN.
 Please make sure you’re not entering your trade name or DBA name.